mikedilger/mosaic-spec/docs/record.md

 7. Verify the hash: Compare bytes `[0:40]` of this hash with bytes `[72:112]` of the record.
 They MUST match.
-8. Verify the ID timestamp: bytes `[64:70]` taken as a big-endian 48-bit unsigned integer must equal bytes `[194:200]` taken as a little-endian unsigned 48-bit integer.
+8. Verify the ID timestamp: bytes `[64:70]` taken as a big-endian 48-bit unsigned integer, subtract from 0x7FFF_FFFF_FFFF, and this must equal bytes `[194:200]` taken as a little-endian unsigned 48-bit integer.
 9. Verify the signature: The signature must be a valid EdDSA ed25519 signature of the full 64-byte BLAKE3 hash taken in step 6 with the signing public key.